robert/robert.github.com/_posts/2018-10-09-programming-projects-for-advanced-beginners-3-a.md

 You now have a fully-working, bug-free Tic-Tac-Toe engine.
 Congratulations!
 After pausing to pat yourself on the back, [send me an email to let me know that you've finished](mailto:robqheaton@gmail.com)!
 I'd love to hear from you.
 Have a go at my other programming projects for advanced beginners as well - [ASCII art](/2018/06/12/programming-projects-for-advanced-beginners-ascii-art/) and [Game of Life](/2018/07/20/project-2-game-of-life/).
 Most importantly, sign up for my mailing list (see the bottom of the page) to find out when the next part of this project is released and you can start work on your unbeatable Tic-Tac-Toe AI.

-Once you've completed these final tasks, compose yourself and venture boldly into the extensions section.
+Once you've completed these final tasks, compose yourself and venture boldly into the extensions section below, or [straight on to part 2](/2018/10/09/programming-projects-for-advanced-beginners-3-b/).

 ## Extensions